For the Medical Use of Radioactive Material, go here.

 - If documentation of previous training is accepted and attendance at the UVA RSTC is waived, the individual will be required to satisfactorily complete the following:

 Other individuals who may require training

 Ancillary personnel such as housekeeping staff, dishwashers, etc. may require radiation safety training under certain conditions.
-Individuals working with blood bank irradiators or other special sources may require specialized training.
+Individuals working with other special sources may require specialized training.
 EHS provides customized training for these groups of individuals.
 Please contact EHS for further information if you think you fall into this category.

 You must return your completed application (form) to our office for review and approval!

 - Principal Investigator: The PI application will be reviewed by a Health Physicist, the Radiation Safety Officer, and two members of the RSC.
 If approved during this initial review, the application will be submitted to the RSC for vote of approval.
 Upon approval, the new user will receive a letter of authorization that is sent to him or her from the Radiation Safety Officer on behalf of the Radiation Safety Committee.